-The study was carried out in Kenya and to narrow it down to primary schools within Masinga District which is taken as the case study.
+The study was carried out in Kenya and to narrow it down in Ugenya district, Ukwala Division and Siranga primary school which is taken as the case study.

 1.7 SIGNIFICANCE OF THE STUDY

 Playing is important in child development and yet most children are denied the opportunity to play.
 The study was therefore intended to benefit to the children who have been denied the opportunity to play.